feima1024/PINN-for-HRTF-upsampling/README.md

-# PINN-for-HRTF-upsampling

-This code is for
 Spatial Upsampling of Head-Related Transfer Functions Using a Physics-Informed Neural Network

+Read pinn.py and see the result shown in  'interpolation.png' and 'interpolation.fig'

+Or you can run the code and generate the result by yourself by following the following procedures:

-0, Download the 40.mat and pinn.py into one folder;
+0, Download all files into one folder;

 1, start a python terminal;

-2, go to the folder;
+2, go to the same folder;

 3, run the code by exec(open('pinn.py').read());

+4, PINN.py read the 40.mat file, and generate the 40_L3.mat.
+the trining time is around 7 hours on my Macbook Pro with M1 chip.

+5, Start Matlab, and go to the same folder, run the 'result.m' file will generate the figures.